-A yard that has caught my eye since starting out in February 2021 is Alice Haynes Racing.
-Training out of the historic Cadland Cottage Stables, occupying a prime location at the foot of the famous Warren Hill gallops in Newmarket, she has been amongst the winners and certainly appears to know what she is doing.
-According to her bio she has worked with Henrietta Knight, Mick Channon and David Simcock, had a spell working in Australia at Warwick Farm and Royal Randwick learning about trackwork and speed, and rode 11 winners as an apprentice and amateur jockey.
+Brave Emperor is one of his to watch for this season.
+I mentioned Newmarket based Alice Haynes as a young trainer that had caught my eye in this article for 2023 and the yard had 54 winners in total for the year; up on the previous best of 50 from 2022.
+Having only started out in February 2021 to have achieved two half-centuries of winners in a calendar year already she clearly knows what she is doing.
+She has worked with Henrietta Knight, Mick Channon and David Simcock, had a spell working in Australia at Warwick Farm and Royal Randwick learning about trackwork and speed, and rode 11 winners as an apprentice and amateur jockey.
 She also had a pre-training business in Newmarket, breaking in and pre-training youngsters for Roger Varian, William Haggas and Blue Diamond Stud.
-She might not have a Classic winner amongst her string, just yet, but I think she is a trainer to keep an eye on.
+She might not have a Classic winner amongst her string just yet but she does have a few rated in the 90’s so a Group win or two isn’t beyond the possibilities next season.
+I think she is without doubt a trainer to keep an eye on.

 list of the websites of various Trainers and some owners worth keeping an eye on include: